ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
 _I am passionate about business analysis, have knowledge of the most popular programming languages, skills to visually model overview systems, and Software Development Life Cycle.
 Besides, I used to be in roles UI/UX designer, developer, and manual tester.
 I have a knack for public speaking, problem-solving skills, have demonstrated experience as a role manager.
 A perfectionist who ensures that every task is completed with the utmost attention to detail.

-Outside of work, I am into doing swimming and photography, which helps me find life balance and refill the energy for a new day.._
+Outside of work, I am into doing swimming and photography, which helps me find life balance and refill the energy for a new day._

 <br />